steint23/a2j-kommunikationsplattform/doc/adr/0003-guidelines-for-testing.md

 The following tools have been tested:

 - [Prism](https://stoplight.io/open-source/prism)
   - CLI tool is great and delivers data in no time.
-For example: `prism mock doc/api/swagger.json`.
+For example by running `prism mock doc/api/swagger.json`.
 - [MSW](https://mswjs.io/)
   - Great [documentation](https://mswjs.io/docs) and examples to get up and running.
 No need to install a CLI tool, after the [installation](https://mswjs.io/docs/getting-started) of the npm package responses [can be mocked](https://mswjs.io/docs/basics/mocking-responses/).
 - [OpenAPI Backend](https://openapistack.co/docs/openapi-backend/intro/)
   - Takes some time to get everything up and running: see [boilerplate examples](https://openapistack.co/docs/examples/boilerplate/) for a good first impression, e. g. [express-ts-mock](https://github.com/openapistack/openapi-backend/tree/main/examples/express-ts-mock).
 To get a mock server up and running [openapi-generator-cli](https://openapi-generator.tech/docs/installation/) can be used: `openapi-generator-cli generate -i openapi.yaml -g nodejs-express-server -o mock-server
 `
 - [MockServer](https://www.mock-server.com/)
-  - Has a Java dependency to get it up and running locally: not suitable.
-Mock server setup could be up and running with a docker image, see [jamesdbloom/mockserver](https://hub.docker.com/r/jamesdbloom/mockserver).
+  - Has a Java dependency to get it up and running locally.
+The mock server can be set up and operated with a Docker image, see [jamesdbloom/mockserver](https://hub.docker.com/r/jamesdbloom/mockserver).
+As this degrades the development experience, it is not appropriate here.
 - [Mockoon CLI](https://mockoon.com/)
-  - CLI tool is great and delivers data in no time, for example `mockoon-cli start --data doc/api/swagger.json`.
+  - CLI tool is great and delivers data in no time, for example with `mockoon-cli start --data doc/api/swagger.json`.

 | Stub/mock API tools comparison table | Prism | MSW  | OpenAPI Backend | MockServer | Mockoon CLI |
 | ------------------------------------ | ----- | ---- | --------------- | ---------- | ----------- |